Iraneus/medneedsample/_offers/2016-11-04-title-of-offer.md

 ---
-layout: offer
+layout: post
-title: This is the title of the first post
+title: This is the title of the second post
 postHero: /images/shark.jpg
-author: MedNeed Admin
+author: Me, Myself, and I
 authorTwitter: http://twitter.com/mhartl
 gravatar: https://gravatar.com/avatar/ffda7d145b83c4b118f982401f962ca6?s=150
 postFooter: Additional information, and maybe a <a href="#">link or two</a>